simonmichael/hledger_site/src/index.md

 simonmic is pretty good about having a steady cadence of features/fixes rolling out with hledger without it breaking things.
 --gumnos

+I really like hledger, since the CLI tool makes it extremely easy to get started.
+Documention is also really nice with lots of examples.
+--PerryStyle

 hledger-web has worked so well for me.
 Going on nearly two years now.
 It is elegant, and reliable, with excellent documentation, generous community, and a quick, straightforward onramp.
 It is a perfect, free, and open-source remedy in a subscription-based, data-sucking, privacy destroying dystopia.
 It’s completely transformed my relationship to my finances for the better.
 --bitsonchips

 I’m not trying to spend all my time coding or fussing about under the hood ...
+I enter transactions manually as part of a routine.
+Checking-weekly, Savings-monthly, Investments-quarterly.
+I run quarterly reports and year-end closing statements and enjoy every moment of it.
+--bitsonchips

 I enter transactions manually as part of a routine.
 Checking-weekly, Savings-monthly, Investments-quarterly.
 I run quarterly reports and year-end closing statements and enjoy every moment of it.
 --bitsonchips

 I've been using hledger for a few years to run my personal and company accounts and I think it is superb.